rust-db/barrel/README.md

 ## Example

-`barrel` currently requires the nightly compiler.
+`barrel` now works with the stable compiler.
 The following code is a simple example of how to get started

 ```rust
 extern crate barrel;